KDE/documentation-develop-kde-org/content/hig/icons/_index.md

 - Reduce the length of the buttons' labels.
 - Condense related buttons into a single one that opens a menu of actions.

 To make a button icons-only, hide the text using the [display](https://doc.qt.io/qt-6/qml-qtquick-controls-abstractbutton.html#display-prop) property.
-Always set the [text](https://doc.qt.io/qt-6/qml-qtquick-controls-abstractbutton.html#text-prop) property.
+Always set the [text](https://doc.qt.io/qt-6/qml-qtquick-controls-abstractbutton.html#text-prop) property, so it can be read by screen readers.

 ## Icons for menu items and buttons with text